WHP HOME PAGE

 Copyright and Future Use.
 The editors reserve the right to make alterations which do not involve any change of meaning.
 Contributors are expected to assign copyright to the publisher; though they remain free to use material in subsequent publications written or edited by themselves provided Environmental Values is acknowledged as the original place of publication.
-Contributors will be sent a complimentary copy of the journal issue in which their article appears, and a pdf file from which they are free to print as many further copies as they require.
+Contributors will be sent a complimentary e-copy of the journal, as well as a pdf file of their article, from which they are free to print as many further copies as they require.

 Please use our online submission system to upload and track the progress of your submission.
 In case of difficulty, enquiries should be addressed to